PrilipchenkoMaria/node.js_task/README.md

 # node.js_task

 To run API:
- 1. Add your configs for mongodb to line 9 and 10 of index.js
+ 1. Add your configs for mongodb to config.js file.
- 2. Run index.js(for example print "node index.js" to command line in project directory)
+ 2. Run index.js(for example print "node index.js" to command line in project directory or npm run-script start)

 To test first endpoint send POST request with users.csv file in form-data to http://localhost:3000/users/csv.
 To test second endpoint send GET request to http://localhost:3000/users/csv.